csruiliu/feathr-pqo/docs/dev_guide/python_package_release.md

   of your pypi.org account is needed to finish the uploading.
 - If upload completed, you can see your new version in https://pypi.org/manage/project/feathr/.
 - You can also delete the uploaded package in https://pypi.org/manage/project/feathr/releases/.

+# Testing
+After the package is released to PyPi, please test the newly uploaded package works.
+Here are the steps:
+- Git clone our code from github
+- Create a new virtual environment but don't compile against local source
+- Install feathr with `pip install feathr`
+- Execute `feathr` and `feathr init` in terminal to check things work as expected
+- Open one of our notebook tutorial to run the notebook end-to-end to ensure it works

 # FAQ